 The Pseudocraters at Skutustadagigar of Lake Myvatn are one of my favorites geological features in Iceland.
 Let me explain to you why the Skutustadir craters are not 'real ones' and give you some tips to plan your walk around the pond and on some of them.

 Navigate back to the complete Iceland Travel Guide

-Skútustadagígar is the area around the pond Stakholstjorn where the famous pseudocraters can be found (see next section to understand why they are not real craters).
-Skutustadir Farm is named after an ancient hero called Viga-Skuta and allows us to get up close and climbs some of those beautiful shaped pseudocraters.
+Skútustadagígar is the area South of Lake Myvatn around the pond Stakholstjorn where the famous pseudocraters can be found (see next section to understand why they are not real craters).
+The Skutustadir Farm is named after an ancient hero called Viga-Skuta and allows us to get up close and climbs some of those beautiful shaped pseudocraters.

-The pseudo-craters are included in the Travel guide Experience Iceland that I wrote to help you plan your road trip around Iceland and make the most of your time.
+The pseudo-craters are included in both travel guides that I wrote to help you plan your road trip around Iceland and make the most of your time:

 The geology behind the Pseudo-craters